FACING ISSUE WITH YOUR PRINTER ?

 Disabled Snip & Sketch Tool: If you happen to be utilizing the default Windows screenshot application for taking a screenshot, problems with Snip & Sketch can stop screenshots.

-Background Apps Interfering: Other third-party software, such as screen capture applications, may be taking over Print Screen.
+Background Apps Interfering: Other third-party software, such as screen capture applications, may be taking over the Print Screen.

 Function Key Lock: On certain laptops, you may press the Fn + Print Screen keys combination.